dirigeants/klasa/guides/Piece Basics/CreatingMonitors.md

 | **ignoreBlacklistedUsers**  | `true`        | boolean | Whether the monitor ignores blacklisted users or not  |
 | **ignoreBlacklistedGuilds** | `true`        | boolean | Whether the monitor ignores blacklisted guilds or not |

->As with all other pieces, you can omit any optional Configuration that match the default values.
+>As with all other pieces, you can omit any optional option that match the default values.

 ## Further Reading: